CLOSED FOR THE SEASON & OPENING AGAIN IN MAY 2026

 Cracker Lake- 12 miles intermediate/ difficult hike (2,760 ft elev gain)

-Many Glacier should be on your Glacier to-do list while you are here but not only does it serve its purpose as a bucket list item, it also has lots of trailheads to explore.
-Cracker Lake is probably one of most popular trails that takes off from Many Glacier.
-This trail doesn’t have any vertigo- inducing cliffs to endure but it does have an elevation gain of 2,760’.
-This out and back trail is well traveled by both hikers and horses so please be mindful when you are on the trail.
-Although this is definitely doable in 1 day you could also make this a baby backpacking trip to introduce yourself to the backcountry life that Glacier is well known for.
-If when you reach the lake it’s cerulean blue waters don’t take your breath away, maybe Mt.
+Many Glacier should be on your Glacier to-do list while you are here, but not only does it serve its purpose as a bucket list item, it also has lots of trailheads to explore.
+Cracker Lake is probably one of the most popular trails that takes off from Many Glacier.
+This trail doesn’t have any vertigo-inducing cliffs to endure, but it does have an elevation gain of 2,760’.
+This out-and-back trail is well-traveled by both hikers and horses, so please be mindful when you are on the trail.
+Although this is definitely doable in 1 day, you could also make this a baby backpacking trip to introduce yourself to the backcountry life that Glacier is well known for.
+If, when you reach the lake, its cerulean blue waters don’t take your breath away, maybe Mt.
 Siyeh will.
-It holds the titles for one of the tallest vertical cliffs in the continent-even the faces of Yosemite in California.
+It holds the titles for one of the tallest vertical cliffs on the continent-even the faces of Yosemite in California.
 This is a great trip to dip your toes into backpacking with, speaking of dipping…don’t let the water fool you, it’s COLD!

 Backpacking Trip 5

-Glaciers, alpine lakes, craggy cliffs and waterfalls…OH MY!
+Glaciers, alpine lakes, craggy cliffs, and waterfalls…OH MY!
 Just a few of many things you will see as you traverse the Gunsight Pass trail.
-This trail was originally created for horse concessionaires as Going To The Sun Road was being built.
-No rush on this trail as your destination is your journey so take your time and enjoy, there are multiple places to camp along this trail for you to enjoy the trip.
+This trail was created for horse concessionaires as Going To The Sun Road was being built.
+No rush on this trail, as your destination is your journey, so take your time and enjoy.
+There are multiple places to camp along this trail for you to enjoy the trip.

-This is a point to point trail so you will need to plan for transportation at the other end.
+This is a point-to-point trail, so you will need to plan for transportation at the other end.
 Starting from Jackson Glacier Overlook and ending up at the historic Lake McDonald Lodge.
-This trail will have you parallel with St. Mary River, you will really start to see the elevation gain once you pass the junction with Florence Falls and begin the climb to the shores of Gunsight Lake.
+This trail will have you parallel with St. Mary River; you will really start to see the elevation gain once you pass the junction with Florence Falls and begin the climb to the shores of Gunsight Lake.
 The views from the shores of Emerald Gunsight Lake only improve as you move along.
-The suspended particles of rock from shifting glaciers have given Gunsight Lake the beautiful emerald color it is known for, this is known as “glacial flour”.
+The suspended particles of rock from shifting glaciers have given Gunsight Lake the beautiful emerald color it is known for, which is known as “glacial flour”.
 This is a great place to enjoy your lunch and take in the views.